 * Children must have a birth year of 2013 or earlier to be eligible for Pre-School.

-Times are subject to change based on availability of fields and total number of participants.
+Times are subject to change based on enrollment and field availability.

-Development fields are located at J.G.
-Whittier Middle School, 256 Concord Street.
+Development fields will be located at Consentino Middle School, 685 Washington Street.

 - Lawn signs are placed adjacent to each midfield line to help identify fields.